biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 You need to declare the research samples at Finnish Customs (Tulli) for the import to Finland.

 ###### **5.1.1.4.1.1 *pro forma* invoice / donation receipt**
 First, The ***pro forma* invoice / donation receipt / loan agreement** for the samples has to be issed by the former owner of the samples.
-Its hould contain:
+It should contain:
 - Sender's name and address
 - Recipient name and address (include registration **Business ID: 0245895-5**)
 - Issue date